creemama/utiljs/packages/utiljs-errors/README.md

 Wraps the given promise so that errors caught preserve the stack trace of the calling thread.

-The example compares the stack traces
+The example compares the stack trace of a rejected promise using this method and the stack trace of a rejected promise that does not use this method.

 **Kind**: instance method of [<code>Errors</code>](#Errors)
 **Returns**: <code>Promise</code> - A promise that upon rejection wraps the error in an AsyncError and rethrows